Joshua-Burleson/Sprint-Challenge-Applied-Javascript/README.md

     * To inherit the properties of an Array, primarily for iteration & data manipulation.

 5. What is a component?
-    * A component is a reusable "chunk" of javascript code, usually a function or class, which usually produces blocks/sections of UI elements or individual UI elements, with or without behaviors (such as event handling) and styling.
+    * A component is a reusable "chunk" of javascript code (sometimes also a file with associated stylesheet), usually a function or class, which usually produces blocks/sections of UI elements or individual UI elements, with or without behaviors (such as event handling) and styling.

 ### Git Set up